 A reference to the song “Me and Bobby McGee,” originally performed by Roger Miller in 1969, but recorded most famously by Janis Joplin the following year, shortly before her death.
 Released posthumously, it was her only number-one single.
 Sample lyrics: “You know feeling good was good enough for me/Good enough for me and my Bobby McGee.”
 (Thanks to Fresh Step for the Roger Miller reference.)

 “I’m Not Lisa” is a 1975 country song written and recorded by Jessi Colter; it became a top-ten single, hitting number one on the country charts.
 Sample lyrics: “I'm not Lisa, my name is Julie/Lisa left you years ago/My eyes are not blue/But mine won’t leave you/Till the sunlight has touched your face.”

 Let’s get out of here, Scooby!

-An imitation of Shaggy from the Scooby-Doo animated TV series, which first aired in 1969.
+An imitation of Shaggy from the animated TV series Scooby-Doo, Where Are You!
+(CBS/ABC, 1969-1978).
 Shaggy was voiced by Casey Kasem, the well-known syndicated DJ.

 He’s having his blood replaced.